-Lime is a private company that obtained a permit to use public right of way to provide bike share service subject to specific conditions, including requirements related to safety, parking, operations and data-sharing.
-To obtain a permit, Lime paid a fee to reimburse the city for costs associated with managing the pilot.
+The electric-assisted bikes were owned and operated by Lime, a private company, under a permit issued by the city.
+Over the course of the pilot, more than 9,000 people took more than 40,000 trips on Lime’s e-bikes in Bellevue.
+The permit to use public right of way to provide bike share service was subject to specific conditions, including requirements related to safety, parking, operations and data-sharing.
+Lime paid a fee to reimburse the city for costs associated with managing the pilot.

 - Bike Hubs Catalog includes photos and location information for all preferred parking areas.

-White boxes and symbols have been painted at 50 locations across the city, including in Downtown, Crossroads, Factoria, and near major bus stops.
-These preferred parking areas, called bike hubs, are places where bike share users are encouraged to park when ending a trip and where Lime relocates bikes to provide reliable service.
-Providing convenient access to bike share helps reduce the number of bikes left at inappropriate locations, such as blocking a sidewalk.
-Bike hubs are shown as blue areas in the Lime mobile app.
-Visit our interactive map to find bike hubs in your area and suggest where new hubs should be installed.
+Bike Hubs: White boxes and symbols have been painted at 50 locations across the city, including in Downtown, Crossroads, Factoria, and near major bus stops.
+These preferred parking areas help reduce the number of dockless bikes left in places where they shouldn’t be.
+Visit our interactive map to find bike hubs in your area and suggest where new hubs should be installed in 2020.